 The EU is a significant global shark fishing power – three of the world’s top twenty shark fishing nations are European: Spain, Portugal and France.
 Within the EU, 97% of all reported shark landings from the Atlantic and Mediterranean between 2003 and 2012 were attributed to just five of the 28 member states: Spain, France, Portugal, UK and Ireland.

 Since 2005 EU fishing effort in the Atlantic has intensified, with – in particular – Spain’s landings tracking in parallel, steadily increasing from 43% in 2003 to 79% in 2012.
-In 2012 over 97% of the sharks reported as landed from the Atlantic by the EU fleet were No Limits? species – yet there are no EU or international limits on the catch or trade of these species.
+In 2012 over 97% of the sharks reported as landed from the Atlantic by the EU fleet were No Limits? species – yet there are STILL no EU or international limits on catch or trade of these species.